lightstep/opentelemetry-auto-instr-python/docs/index.rst

 We officially support Python 2.7, 3.4 and above.

-The versions listed are the versions that we have tested, but ``ddtrace`` can still be compatible with other versions of these libraries.
+The versions listed are the versions that we have tested, but ``oteltrace`` can still be compatible with other versions of these libraries.
 If a version of a library you use is unsupported, feel free to contribute or request it by contacting support.